mbelcen/WeatherApp/README.md

 # WeatherApp

-#This as app developed using OOP in Java.
+#This as an app developed using OOP in Java.

 It extracts weather forecast from MetaWeather, P-Meteo (French), Yahoo REST APIs and displays them on the screen.
 Temperature (C, F), humidity